 Technical Standards for the MD Degree

-The Lewis Katz School of Medicine technical standards are that students are competent to:
+The Lewis Katz School of Medicine technical standards require students to demonstrate competency to:

-- Recognize, understand and interpret instructional materials required during undergraduate medical education.
+- Recognize, understand and interpret instructional materials required during medical school.

-- Obtain and record a patient’s historical medical information.
+- Obtain and record a patient’s current medical history.

 - Detect, understand and interpret physical examination findings, including alterations in anatomy or other abnormalities encountered as part of the general physical examination.

-- Manipulate and utilize equipment and instruments traditionally used by physicians and trainees.
+- Manipulate and utilize equipment and instruments as required by the curriculum.

 - Recognize, interpret and evaluate diagnostic studies and perform calculations necessary to deliver appropriate care to the patient.